BakiRhina/Titanic/README.md

 To obtain the optimal estimated parameters β_0 and β_1, **maximum likelihood method** is used.

 Finally, the predictions are made with the logistic function and the estimated parameters, which will give the probability p(x) and 1-p(x).
 These probabilities can then be converted to 1 or 0 with a chosen threshold.

+### Pearson Correlation Matrix

+Pearson coefficients provide the correlation, ranging between -1 and 1, between variables.
+It is very useful when dealing with dimensionality reduction or feature engineering so as it tells which variables tend to "predict" or be more related to the target value (depdendent variable).

+In this case it is used to see which variables are more suitable to use with the models.
+The result is the matrix below:

+Once the pearson coeficients are obtained, the classes with higher absolute coeficients (with the target class) will be chosen to train the model.
+In this case, there's strong or high correlation (that does **NOT** mean causality) between **'Survived'** and **Pclass**, **Fare**, **Sex** and **Cabin**.
+Therefore, a training dataset with these values will be built.